10 Fun Ways to Use Technology in the Spanish Classroom

-This app employs the MOSA Method — an effective learning strategy dreamed up by seasoned language teachers—and offers both customizable flashcards and a complete Spanish learning program rife with cool features.
+This app employs the MOSALearning® Method — an effective learning strategy dreamed up by seasoned language teachers—and offers both customizable flashcards and a complete Spanish learning program rife with cool features.

 It’s designed to teach Spanish using several efficient methodologies, such as SRS (which calculates vocabulary review dates based on how difficult students found the words as they learned them), focusing on 20% of the most important vocabulary, as well as ingraining words into long-term memory.

-The simple fact that it focuses on 3,000 most common words and phrases to be the most appealing thing—after all, the golden ratio really holds in many situations; you really only need about 20% of the language to get through 80% of daily situations.
-This is great for expanding your students’ vocabulary on a regular basis, and it’s probably addictive enough to keep them learning at home of their own volition.
+The simple fact that it focuses on the 3,000 most common words and phrases is the most appealing thing.
+After all, the golden ratio really holds in many situations; you really only need about 20% of the language to get through 80% of daily situations.
+This is great for expanding your students’ vocabulary on a regular basis, and it’s probably addictive enough to keep them learning at home at their own volition.

 While there’s a paid version of Quizlet, you can easily get by just using the free version.
 Personally, I’ve used Quizlet in my classroom to review before tests and quizzes.